airyhq/airy/docs/docs/api/authentication.md

 </TLDR>

-In order to communicate with the Airy Core API, you need a valid [JWT Token](https://jwt.io/) token.
-The login endpoint [login](#login) returns such a short-lived token which can be used to authenticate with endpoints via the [Bearer Authorization header](https://tools.ietf.org/html/rfc6750#section-2.1).
+In order to communicate with the Airy Core API, you need either a valid, short-lived [JWT](https://jwt.io/) or an API token.

+The jwt can be obtained by calling the login endpoint [login](#login), while the API token needs to be applied as a cluster [configuration](getting-started/installation/configuration.md).

+To use either token type for authentication you can set them as a value on the [Bearer Authorization header](https://tools.ietf.org/html/rfc6750#section-2.1) when making requests.

 ## Login